The definition that actually holds up

 The four components

-Every AI agent has exactly four components.
-The LLM is the brain — it generates reasoning and decides which actions to take.
-Memory stores context across steps and sessions: in-context memory (the current conversation window), short-term external storage (Redis, in-memory stores for the current task), and long-term external storage (vector databases, knowledge graphs, markdown files for facts that persist across sessions and weeks).
+Every AI agent has the same four components.
+The LLM is the brain — generates reasoning, decides which actions to take.
+Memory stores context across steps and sessions: in-context (the current window), short-term external (Redis or in-memory stores for the current task), and long-term external (vector databases, knowledge graphs, markdown files for facts that persist across weeks).
 Tools are the actions the agent can take: web search, browser navigation, terminal commands, file read/write, API calls, code execution.
-The runtime is the execution engine that runs the loop — LangChain, CrewAI, LangGraph, Hermes, or a custom implementation.
+The runtime is the execution engine running the loop — LangChain, CrewAI, LangGraph, Hermes, or a custom implementation.

-The perceive-reason-act-check loop runs as follows: Perceive (receive input from the user, a schedule trigger, or a previous step's output), Reason (the LLM analyses the current state and decides the next action), Act (execute a tool call — web search, browser click, API call), Check (examine the tool result and determine whether the goal is complete or more steps are needed).
+The perceive-reason-act-check loop: Perceive (receive input from the user, a schedule trigger, or a previous step's output), Reason (the LLM analyzes the current state and decides the next action), Act (execute a tool call — web search, browser click, API call), Check (examine the tool result and determine whether the goal is complete or another step is needed).
 This continues until the task is done or a maximum step limit is reached.
-'It's a while loop: while the goal is not done and step limits are not reached, the agent observes, reasons, acts, and checks,' as The AI Corner describes it.

-Tools are defined with structured contracts: a name, a natural language description, and a JSON schema specifying the arguments.
-The model reads these definitions in the system prompt and generates valid function call JSON when it decides to use a tool.
+Tools are defined with structured contracts: a name, a natural language description, and a JSON schema specifying arguments.
+The model reads these definitions in the system prompt and generates valid function call JSON.
 The Model Context Protocol (MCP), donated to the Linux Foundation in 2026 by Google (Agent2Agent) and Anthropic (MCP), is the emerging open standard for how agents discover and call tools across different providers and deployments.

 How it differs from a chatbot

-The comparison from The AI Corner is useful: 'A chatbot is a calculator; an agent is an employee.'
-A calculator (chatbot) takes an input, produces an output, and stops.
-An employee (agent) takes a goal, figures out what steps to take, takes them, handles errors, asks for clarification when needed, and produces a completed result that required real actions in the world.
+The comparison from The AI Corner: 'A chatbot is a calculator; an agent is an employee.'
+A calculator takes an input, produces an output, and stops.
+An employee takes a goal, figures out the steps to take, takes them, handles errors, asks for clarification when needed, and produces a completed result that required real actions in the world.

-The concrete technical difference: a chatbot makes one LLM inference call per user message.
-An agent makes N inference calls, interleaved with N tool calls, to complete a single task — where N might be 5 for a simple research task or 50+ for a complex multi-step workflow.
+Concretely: a chatbot makes one LLM inference call per user message.
+An agent makes N inference calls interleaved with N tool calls to complete a single task — where N might be 5 for a simple research task or 50+ for a complex multi-step workflow.
 The agent controls external systems between those inference calls.
 The chatbot does not.
+And an agent runs while you are not present.
+A chatbot does not.

 Where agents are delivering real ROI in 2026

-The Gartner data adds useful calibration to the enthusiasm: 72% of CIOs in 2026 have not yet broken even on AI investments, and Gartner predicts that 40%+ of agentic AI projects will be cancelled by 2027 due to unclear ROI, governance failures, or security issues.
+Gartner adds useful calibration: 72% of CIOs in 2026 have not yet broken even on AI investments, and Gartner predicts 40%+ of agentic AI projects will be cancelled by 2027 due to unclear ROI, governance failures, or security issues.
 The ROI is real for well-scoped automation of repetitive, structured tasks.
 It is not yet real for every organisation that deployed something in 2025 because it was the thing to do.

 The honest limitations in 2026

-Reliability: agents are probabilistic, not deterministic.
-The same task given twice to the same agent may produce different results via different tool call paths.
-For high-stakes irreversible actions, agents should operate with human-in-the-loop checkpoints rather than full autonomy.
-The community question surfaced in Spark Pro research that most frequently goes unanswered: 'How do you authorize AI agent actions in production?'
-This has no single answer yet — it is one of the active open problems in the field.
+Reliability: agents are probabilistic.
+The same task given twice may produce different results via different tool call paths.
+For high-stakes irreversible actions, the safe pattern is human-in-the-loop checkpoints rather than full autonomy.
+The community question that most frequently goes unanswered in 2026: 'How do you authorize AI agent actions in production?'
+No single answer exists yet — it is one of the active open problems in the field.